 Additionally, insurance premiums for non-profits were found to be a major obstacle.
 However, the use of a Board member’s Home Owners Insurance became a resource as a considerably less expensive option to meet general liability costs.
 This opportunity to use Homeowner's liability insurance lessens the financial obstacles for Magick Lantern’s success and broadens its choice of potential host partners where insurance is required.

-After interviewing over 50 sites in and around Point Richmond over a 2 ½ year period, the site deemed most suitable for location, ADA access, parking, cost, room parameters and seating capacity was found to be the City of Richmond’s Pt Richmond Community Center.
+After interviewing over 50 sites in and around Point Richmond over a 2 ½ year period, the site deemed most suitable for location, ADA access, parking, cost, room parameters and seating capacity was found to be the City of Richmond’s Pt Richmond Community Center (PRCC).
 After repeated approaches in 2015 and then in 2017, and through six months of discussion in 2017, the Community Services Department seemed most welcoming to our proposal to show films at this location as of May of 2017.
-Final agreements are awaiting the installation of a window shutter system to limit light through the roof windows, a feature required for summer-time viewing.